Should You Engage a Contractor or an Interior Designer For Your New Home?

 The DBS Home and Living Marketplace doesn’t just provide home renovation, furnishing and services.
 You can also purchase insurance to protect your home and its contents.

-In fact, DBS Home & Living Marketplace is launching new and exciting product offerings for consumers.
+In fact, DBS Home & Living Marketplace also has exciting product offerings for consumers.

 Instead of purchasing appliances for your home, you can choose to subscribe to the latest home appliances on the marketplace at a monthly fixed fee and try them out for a period of as short as six months.
 Available home appliances include vacuum cleaners, dryers, purifiers and more.